lucas-diedrich/research-highlights/content/_index.md

 ## Research highlights: 2025

-Check out [this page](/2025/) for a full list of research highlights
+In 2025, our lab made contributions to the both the experimental + computational method development as well as the application of MS-based proteomics in disease research.
+Check out [the full list of research highlights 2025](/2025/).

 {{< card-grid columns="4">}}